 Most recently, Hoffman took a sabbatical from her role as the Senior Director of Elementary Curriculum Design and Assistant Professor of Practice in Relay New York to teach first grade in the New York City Department of Education.
 Prior to joining Relay, Hoffman completed her Masters of Education in Language and Literacy at the Harvard Graduate School of Education.
 She began her teaching career at Sherman Elementary in the Houston Independent School District.
 Hoffman earned her B.S. in magazine journalism from Syracuse University.

 Hostetter earned an Ed.M. from the Harvard Graduate School of Education, where she was an Urban Scholars Fellow in the Mind, Brain and Education program.
 While at Harvard, where she also earned an A.B., Hostetter researched reading-related development and disabilities in the Gabrieli Laboratory of M.I.T.'s Department of Brain and Cognitive Sciences.
-She is a doctoral candidate at Teachers College, Columbia University.
+Hostetter received her Ph.D. from Teachers College, Columbia University.

 As Relay’s Chief Research Officer, Anne-Marie Hoxie oversees institutional research and program evaluation activities in support of Relay’s commitment to data-driven improvement and learning.
 Prior to joining Relay, Anne-Marie lead research and strategic learning for Classroom, Inc., a non-profit ed-tech organization.
 Anne-Marie also managed research, evaluation, and data initiatives at the New York City Department of Education and at The After-School Corporation (now ExpandED).
 She received her doctorate in Developmental Psychology from Fordham University.
 Her dissertation research focused on adolescents’ growth experiences in after-school programs.